 - Digital Accessibility

-Customer service representatives are on the front lines of the customer experience, playing a critical role in how customers perceive and interact with an organization.
-Yet, most customer service teams have not been trained on how to interact with all customers effectively and respectfully.
+Customer service representatives are on the front lines of the customer experience, playing a critical role in how customers perceive and interact with your business.
+Yet, most customer service teams have not been trained to interact with all customers effectively and respectfully.